RavidRo/TradingSystem/Use Cases.md

 1. <ins>System</ins>: searches for the information in the database.
 1. <ins>System</ins>: shows the information.

+**Tests**:

+-   <ins>_Happy Path_</ins>: The user chooses to get a store purchase history and enters a store id as the store identifier.
+The system returns the store purchase history.
+-   <ins>_Sad Path_</ins>: The user chooses to get a store purchase history and a nonexistent store id as the store identifier.
+The requested store does not exist, and the system returns an error message “{the given identifier} store does not exist”.

 ### 6.4.
 Get user purchase history (system manager)

 **Actors**: System manager